Fundament-Software/scopes/doc/tutorial.rst

   compare any two numbers using `<` (less than), `>` (greater than), `==` (equal to), `<=` (less than or equal to), `>=` (greater than or equal to) and `\!=` (not equal to).
+* The body of the conditional block is indented: indentation is Scopes' way of grouping statements.
+At the console, you have to type a tab or four spaces for each indented line.
+In practice you will prepare more complicated input for Scopes with a text editor; all decent text editors have an auto-indent facility.
+Note that each line within a basic block must be indented by the same amount.

 Controlling Flow
 ----------------